EndNote can find and attach full text articles to some references already in your library.

 - A temporary Find Full Text Group will appear in the left plane, which will disappear when you close the library.

 - If EndNote is able to find the full text, it will be attached to your reference and a paper clip icon will appear next to the reference.

-- To view the full text highlight the reference & click on the Attached PDFs tab OR double click on the reference ;to open and scroll down to the File Attachment field > Double click on the file icon to open.
+- To view the full text, highlight the reference & click on the Attached PDFs tab OR double click on the reference to open, scroll down to the File Attachment field and double click on the file icon to open.

 NOTE: EndNote will not always find the full text article.
 This may be due to the quality of the data in the reference or the Murdoch University Library may not have a subscription to the journal.

 If EndNote is unable to find full text (due to firewalls, network speed, non subscriptions etc) you can attach it manually: